jlouis/turtle/README.md

 ## Performance considerations

-Turtle has been tested in a simple localhost setup in which is can 50.000 RPCs per second.
+Turtle has been tested in a simple localhost setup in which is can 50.000 RPC roundtrips per second.
 This is the current known lower bound for the system, and given improvement in RabbitMQ and the Erlang subsystem this number may become better over time.
+It is unlikely to become worse.

 # Architecture

 Turtle is an OTP application with a single supervisor.
-Given a configuration in `sys.config`, Turtle maintains connections to the RabbitMQ clusters given in the configuration.
+Given a configuration in `sys.config`, Turtle maintains connections to the RabbitMQ clusters given in the configuration in this supervisor.

 Every other part of turtle provides a supervisor tree/worker process which can be linked into the supervisor tree of a client application.